Samsung/tizen-docs/docs/application/dotnet/guides/user-interface/nui/vectorgraphics/ShapeAndStroke.md

 ## PathCommands
-Besides predefined `Shape` types, you can compose arbitrary `Shape` types using a path concept.<br>
+Besides predefined `Shape` types, you can compose arbitrary `Shape` types using a path concept.
-A path is a list of commands that are commonly used in traditional 2D vector drawing.<br>
+A path is a list of commands that are commonly used in traditional 2D vector drawing.
 Below you can see an example of how to define your own forms.

 ```cs